startxfr/sxcm/docs/demo/taintoleration.md

 The **taintoleration** [demo](../../5-demos) use the [taintoleration cluster resource](../../resources/taintoleration) to deploy multiple Tain and Toleration cluster using the taintoleration operator with several example applications working with them.

-This demo is based on the [cluster-taintoleration helm chart](https://helm-repository.readthedocs.io/en/latest/charts/cluster-taintoleration) defined in [startx helm-repository](https://helm-repository.readthedocs.io).
+This demo is based on the [example-catalog helm chart](https://helm-repository.readthedocs.io/en/latest/charts/example-catalog) defined in [startx helm-repository](https://helm-repository.readthedocs.io).

 ## Description